duytq94/cross-platform-how-it-works/README.md

 ![rn compile](photos/rn-compile.png)

 JavaScript is an interpreted language, during debug mode, the JS code runs with Chrome (using V8 engine) instead of JSC, and communicates with native code via WebSocket.
-So it supports "hot reload" and allows us to see a lot of information on the Chrome debugging tools like network requests, console logs…
+So it supports "hot reload" and allows us to see a lot of information on the Chrome debugging tools like network requests, console logs...

 React Native (JS code part) doesn’t be compiled to native code, every time an app launches, JSC will execute JS code, and communicate with native modules through React Native bridge (which causes some performance issues).

 ### Performance
 - JavaScript is an interpreted language, need virtual machine/engine to intepret every launch app.
-- All communication (render UI, using native modules, etc.) betwen JS and native depend on a bridge -> can cause bottlenecks, or JS thread is blocked cause UI thread jank.
+- All communication (render UI, using native modules...) between JS and native depends on the bridge with asynchronous -> bottleneck, not ensure realtime update, or JS thread is blocked cause UI thread jank.

 But recently, React Native release new Hermes (from ver 0.64 for both Androd & iOS) & New Architecture (from ver 0.68):
 - Hermes is a JavaScript engine (replacement for JSC) designed to optimize performance by reducing app launch time & precompiling JavaScript into efficient bytecode (meaning now Hermes compiles JS code -> bytecode at app building time) -> no more JIT (the answer to the question at the beginning of the article about defining a language as interpreted or compiled).